March 27, 2019

 This trick helped me to catch myself switching from one task to another, forced me to articulate current goals and kept me more focused.

 Basically I was breaking a bad habit of task switching.

 As a result, my process of coding became much more «pausable».
 I can take a break and have a much more clear understanding where I am in the process.
 This clarity leads to understanding not only what I am doing but what I’ve actually done.
 Also after a Pomodoro break I can restore the context and continue nailing it much more easily.

-Connecting concepts in a meaningful way.
-Looking for truth that will be surprising today and obvious tomorrow. © RG
+Dancer.
+Teacher.
+Programmer.
+Enterpreneur.
+I like connecting concepts in a meaningful way.
+I'm looking for truth that will be surprising today and obvious tomorrow.